UBCSailbot/docs/docs/current/sailbot_workspace/overview.md

 ### Tasks

-There are many pre-defined tasks, see
+There are many pre-defined tasks.
+See
 [our workspace file](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer/config/sailbot_workspace.code-workspace){target=_blank}
 for a complete listing.
 Bring up the task menu by typing "Tasks: Run Task" in the command pallete, or creating a keyboard shortcut for `workbench.action.tasks.runTask`.

 ### Debugging ([WIP](https://github.com/UBCSailbot/sailbot_workspace/issues/6){target=_blank})

-This repository has debug configurations for Python files and Cpp programs.
+This repository has debug configurations for Python files and C++ programs.
 See [our workspace file](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer/config/sailbot_workspace.code-workspace){target=_blank}
 for configuration details.
-Bring up the debug configurations menu by typing "debug " in the command pallete without the ">" prefix, or select one from the Run and Debug view.
+Bring up the debug configurations menu by typing "debug " in the command palette without the ">" prefix, or select one from the Run and Debug view.

 ### Continuous Integration